-Rita Ora Slays In See-Through Trench Coat And Knee-High Boots
+Rita Ora Slays In See-Through Trenchcoat And Knee-High Boots

-Rita Ora is showing off her unique fashion sense in a brand new social media upload.
-Her November 11 Instagram post contained two separate images, where she sported some incredible outerwear and killer boots.
+Rita Ora showed off her unique fashion sense in a brand new social media upload.
+Her November 11 Instagram post contained two separate images where she sported incredible outerwear and killer boots.

-Rita’s trench coat featured newspaper print all over it and was fairly transparent.
-The jacket was harder to see through when it overlapped on itself, making it difficult to see if she was sporting anything underneath.
-The 32-year-old posed in a glamourous hotel bathroom featuring an abundance of mirrors, which made the depth of the room impossible to decipher.

-Rita crouched down on the floor by a large white porcelain tub, sticking out one of her legs toward the camera.
-She crossed her hands over one another and rested her arms on her knees while tilting her chin upward showing off her strong jawline.
+Rita’s trenchcoat featured newspaper print all over it and had a fairly transparent design.
+The 32-year-old posed in a glamorous hotel bathroom featuring an abundance of mirrors.
+She crouched down on the floor by a large white porcelain tub, sticking out one of her legs toward the camera.
+She crossed her hands over one another and rested her arms on her knees while tilting her chin upward and showing off her strong jawline.

-The coat had oversized lapels that covered up Rita’s chest, and large buckles around the wrists.
-Paired with the jacket were knee-high black boots with a pointed toe.
-The “Black Widow” singer sported retro black sunglasses with a white frame that looked straight out of the future.
+The coat had oversized lapels that covered up Rita’s chest and large buckles around the wrists.
+She paired the jacket with knee-high black boots with a pointed toe.
+For her accessories, the “Black Widow” singer rocked retro black sunglasses with a white frame.
 She wore her blond locks down and in loose waves, with her tips falling just below her shoulders.
-Rita also sported a gold manicure which she flashed in both pictures.
+Rita also sported a gold manicure which she showed off in both pictures.

 The photos were fairly similar in nature, with Rita only slightly altering her pose in between the shots.
-In the caption for the upload, the singer noted that she had just found the photos, suggesting they were throwbacks.
+In the caption, the singer noted that she had just found the photos, suggesting they were throwbacks.

-The 50 Shades of Grey actress tagged the Le Royal Monceau, a Raffles brand hotel in Paris, France for the location.
+The 50 Shades of Grey actress was at the Le Royal Monceau, a Raffles brand hotel in Paris, France, per her geotag.

 The post gained a lot of attention from Rita’s followers, bringing in over 35,000 likes in under two hours.
 Hundreds of comments also piled up below the photo, where fans complimented the singer on her beauty.